Canonical situation of the Society of Saint Pius X

+The Society of Saint Pius X (SSPX) is a group founded in 1970 by Archbishop Marcel Lefebvre.
+Its canonical situation has been fraught with disputes.
+In subsequent decades, the various Popes had different stances towards the SSPX, from censure to limited accommodation.

-The Society of Saint Pius X has been the subject of much controversy since 1988, when Bernard Fellay, Bernard Tissier de Mallerais, Richard Williamson and Alfonso de Galarreta were illicitly consecrated as bishops at Ecône, at the International Seminary of Saint Pius X, in violation of canon law.
+The Society of Saint Pius X has been the subject of much controversy since 1988, when Bernard Fellay, Bernard Tissier de Mallerais, Richard Williamson and Alfonso de Galarreta were illicitly consecrated as bishops at Écône, at the International Seminary of Saint Pius X, in violation of canon law.
 Lefebvre and the four other SSPX bishops individually incurred a disciplinary latae sententiae excommunication for this schismatic act.
-The excommunications of the four living SSPX bishops were remitted in 2009.

-The SSPX further maintains that, in "the present crisis in the Church", when "heresy, and even apostasy, is widely spread amongst the clergy", "the Church mercifully supplies jurisdiction" for the good of the faithful: i.e. that in their interpretation of canon law SSPX priests can administer the sacraments even in defiance of the bishops and pope.
+The SSPX maintained that it was canonically established and had never been canonically suppressed.
+The SSPX further maintains that, in "the present crisis in the Church", when "heresy, and even apostasy, is widely spread amongst the clergy", "the Church mercifully supplies jurisdiction" for the good of the faithful, i.e. in their interpretation of canon law SSPX priests can administer the sacraments even in defiance of the bishops and pope.

+In July 2026, four new SSPX bishops were ordained, in defiance of Pope Leo XIV's explicit instruction.
+In response to this, the Catholic Church officially declared that the bishops having taken part in this consecration had automatically (latae sententiae) earned the penalty of excommunication by participating in schismatic acts of consecrating bishops against the orders of the Pope, and that all lay and clerical SSPX adherents, if they also adhered to the schism, were warned that ipso facto they put themselves in the same position.
+At the same time, the Church declared that SSPX priests "administer the sacraments illicitly", and that "the sacrament of penance administered by them and marriages assisted by them are invalid".